hivemq/mqtt-cli/docs/installation/packages.md

 $ brew install mqtt-cli
 ```

-***

 > **NOTE**: If no JVM is installed the second command will throw an error like `Java 1.8+ is required to install this formula`.
 >If this is the case you need to install a JVM with a version higher than 1.8.
-Use `brew cask install adoptopenjdk` to install the latest release of the adoptopenjdk.
+Use `brew cask install adoptopenjdk` to install the latest release of adoptopenjdk.

+***

 ## Windows Zip